7 Benefits of Sprinting

 The skeleton also gets stronger too.
 Sprinting is classified as a weight-bearing exercise, and thus the bones can get stronger from sprinting.
 Getting your sprints in can help ward off osteoporosis and protect your balance and coordination.

-It isn’t just about the body though, sprinting helps with ‘quickness’ and reaction time: evidence suggests improvements in reaction time reduces the risks of cognitive decline and conditions such as Alzheimer’s and dementia as we age.
+It isn’t just about the body, though.
+Sprinting helps with ‘quickness’ and reaction time: evidence suggests improvements in reaction time reduce the risks of cognitive decline and conditions such as Alzheimer’s and dementia as we age.
+Explosive movement helps maintain power.
+Power tends to decline earlier than strength and matters for healthy ageing, function, and confidence.
+Sprinting is one of the simplest ways to maintain explosive movement capacity.
+Short bursts of high-intensity movement may also support brain health through coordination, reaction time and neuromuscular engagement.

 HIIT or "high-intensity interval training" is something of a buzzword in the fitness industry right now.
-Practically every blog or fitness site recommends that people engage in this type of workout, and for a good reason—it's time-efficient and highly effective.
-HIIT is something I utilise as part of the programme in the Animal Moves book too!
+Practically every blog or fitness site recommends this type of workout, and for a good reason, it's time-efficient and highly effective.
+HIIT is something I utilise as part of the programme in my Animal Moves book too!

 Sprinting is the quintessential HIIT training tool.
-It's high-intensity, and you can do it in intervals, sprinting for a short period then resting between sprints.
+It's high-intensity, and you can do it in intervals: sprint for a short period, then rest between sprints.

-Research in the Journal of Sports Science Medicine suggests that HIIT training has many advantages for cardiovascular fitness over traditional "steady state" training (such as jogging for five miles).
+Research in the Journal of Sports Science and Medicine suggests that HIIT training offers many advantages for cardiovascular fitness over traditional "steady state" training (such as jogging for 5 miles).
 Researchers found that, compared to controls, students who engaged in HIIT training saw significant improvements in their VO2 max (a measure of oxygen use) and peak power output, two important markers for cardiovascular fitness.

-Unfortunately, HIIT training was much less enjoyable for the majority of people enrolled in the study than the less extreme exercise.
-It is much harder work for sure, but turning this activity into a game such as a game of chase or a version of tag would undoubtedly enhance the enjoyment factor.
+Unfortunately, HIIT training was much less enjoyable for most people enrolled in the study than the less intense exercise.
+It is much harder work for sure, but turning this activity into a game, such as a game of chase or a version of tag, would undoubtedly enhance the enjoyment factor.

-Sprinting even has it's own category of HIIT called SIT (sprint interval training) which has similar health and performance benefits including attaining a lower resting heart rate.
+Sprinting even has its own HIIT category called SIT (sprint interval training), which has similar health and performance benefits, including attaining a lower resting heart rate.

-It's no secret that sprinting like other forms of exercise is great for your heart.
+It's no secret that sprinting, like other forms of exercise, is great for your heart.
 Regular sprints lower your risk of heart disease, improve your blood cholesterol levels, and help control and prevent high blood pressure.
+Short sprint intervals can improve cardiovascular fitness and VO2 max in far less time than longer steady-state sessions.

 Like other forms of exercise, sprint training can combat stress.
 It releases feel-good endorphins into the brain, helping sprinters cope with the rigours of training and come out on the other side feeling good, ready to do it all over again.